 Once the paper has been chosen, we generally ask attendees to consider three questions when reading the paper:

 - How do the ideas intersect with your own role?

 - Is there a particular extract you found interesting and want to discuss with the group?

 - Do you have any lingering questions or ideas after reading this piece?

 We don’t stick rigidly to these discussion points and are happy to ‘go with the flow’ of the conversation, depending on what readers want to discuss and any questions they have for the authors.

 After the meeting, we write up a brief summary of the discussions (which attendees are always invited to contribute to) to share with those who wanted to come along, but couldn’t find the time.
 These summaries are shared in the Reading Club section on JLDHE’s website.

-If you would like to join the group, please complete this short sign-up form.
+If you would like to join the group, please book via our events calendar.